sagan/simplegoproxy/README.md

 ### Admin UI Authorization

-If request signing is enabled, the admin UI will require http basic authorization:
+If request signing is enabled (key is set), the admin UI will require [http authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication):

 - Username: Default is `root`.
 Can be changed by `-user string` flag.
 - Password: Default use "key" flag as password.
 Use `-pass string` flag to set standalone password.
+- Authentication type: Default is "digest auth".
+Use `-basic-auth` flag to change to "basic auth" (less secure but much more easy to use programmatically).

 ### Env substitutions

-If the entrypoint url is signed, all `__SGPENV_**__` style substrings in modification parameter value or normal query variable value will be replaced with the value of the corresponding `**` environment variable, if it exists, when sending request to the target url.
+If the entrypoint url is signed, all `__SGPENV_**__` style substrings in modification parameter value will be replaced with the value of the corresponding `**` environment variable, if it exists, when sending request to the target url.
 E.g. `__SGPENV_PATH__` will be replaced by `PATH` env value.

+If current url is not scope-signed (no `_sgp_scope` parameter is set), Env substitutions will also apply to the normal query variable values.

 The substitutions occur after the url sign verification.